 The antibiotic telithromycin (brand name Ketek) is similar to erythromycin but acts against a wider range of bacteria.
 It belongs to a group of antibiotics called ketolides, which are like macrolides.
 Ketolides were developed because many bacteria were becoming resistant to macrolides.
 Telithromycin is the only ketolide available so far.

 A very small number of people have had liver problems after taking telithromycin.
-The European Medicines Agency (EMEA), which checks the safety of drugs in Europe, is trying to find out how often liver problems happen.
 If you're taking telithromycin and you get any of the following symptoms, you should stop treatment and see your doctor straight away: Cephalosporins